Exercise and music: Psychological effects

+It is possible that some productive benefits from listening to music while exercising may come from the distraction it provides to the listener.
+The external cues from the music may act as a "dissociative stimulus," forcing the body to not only respond to the physiological cues from the physical exertion, but also requiring the body to receive and respond to the music stimulus.
+The body is limited as far as how many stimuli it can perceive at once.
+Therefore, having music serve as a distracting stimulus may decrease the amount of fatigue the body can and will perceive.

 Some studies also suggest music can serve as a distractor to the pain or discomfort one experiences when performing difficult exercises.
-Psychologists North and Hargreaves believe that when working out and listening to music, the pain and music are competing stimuli.
+Psychologists believe that when working out and listening to music, the pain and music are competing stimuli.
 So, listening to music may help a person ignore fatigue, complete more repetitions of a specific exercise, or just enjoy their workout more.